byui-cse/cse212-csharp/docs/lesson06/prepare.md

 }
 ```

 With an instance of the `SpaceStation` class, it is essentially a map where the keys are fixed when the program is built.
-This does require that you know the format of the data (including all of the value data types) before creating the class.
+This does require that you know the format of the data (including all the value data types) before creating the class.

 Once we read, the JSON data from the server, we use a `JsonSerializer.Deserialize()` method to convert the raw JSON data into the class object.